-- If you are interested in taking a Shanghai tour with a visit to Urban Planing Exhibition Hall; if you need a private tour and an English speaking tour guide to show you around Shanghai; China Odyssey Tours is here and ready to help.
+- If you are interested in taking a Shanghai tour with a visit to Urban Planning Exhibition Hall; if you need a private tour and an English-speaking tour guide to show you around Shanghai; China Odyssey Tours is here and ready to help.

 Welcome to contact us if you want a China tour of your style.